 From the moment you begin your boat search online to the first splash of your maiden voyage, the process of purchasing a yacht is a rollercoaster of emotions.
 Whether you're a first time buyer or a seasoned boater, there is a fierce tug of war between the analytical side of your brain thinking, "Does this make financial sense?", and the emotional side that's excited about cruising in turquoise waters.
 Among the questions that arise when considering the financial implications of boat ownership is, can a yacht make a good investment?

 There are instances where yachts can appreciate in value, although those scenarios are rare.
 If you are making the decision to purchase a boat or yacht based on whether or not it's a good financial investment, you may want to reconsider your reasons for owning a boat.
 Simply put, yachts are excellent investments in your family, your happiness, your lifestyle, and in creating future memories.
 Owning a yacht opens up new horizons, exposes your family to adventures they've only dreamed of, and provides a safe outlet for the stress of our everyday lives.
 In today's world of uncertainty, a yacht can be a safe haven for your family.
 Working with an experienced, professional yacht broker near you can help you determine the right type of vessel for your needs and budget, while taking much of the guesswork out of the process.
+The cost of a yacht varies greatly depending upon size, condition, age, amenities, and even its location.

 (Seen below: This is a Broward yacht listed with the United Yacht team and is an excellent example of the joys of yacht ownership.)